 The forward-looking information is based on certain key expectations and assumptions made by the Company, including, but not limited to, expectations and assumptions concerning the ability of existing infrastructure to deliver production and the anticipated capital expenditures associated therewith, reservoir characteristics, recovery factor, exploration upside, prevailing commodity prices and the actual prices received for PetroTal's products, the availability and performance of drilling rigs, facilities, pipelines, equipment, other oilfield services and skilled labor, royalty regimes and exchange rates, the application of regulatory and licensing requirements, the accuracy of PetroTal's geological interpretation of its drilling and land opportunities, current legislation, receipt of required regulatory approval, the success of future drilling and development activities, the performance of new wells, the Company's growth strategy, general economic conditions, prevailing commodity prices and future debt and equity financings.
-Although the Company believes that the expectations and assumptions on which the forward-looking statements because the Company can give no assurance that they will prove to be correct.
+Although the Company believes that the expectations and assumptions on which the forward-looking statements are based are reasonable, undue reliance should not be placed on the forward-looking statements because the Company can give no assurance that they will prove to be correct.
 Readers are cautioned that the foregoing list is not exhaustive of all factors and assumptions which have been used.

 Since forward-looking statements address future events and conditions, by their very nature they involve inherent risks and uncertainties.
 Actual results could differ materially from those currently anticipated due to a number of factors and risks.
-These include, but are not limited to, stock market volatility, risks associated with the oil and gas industry in general (e.g., operational risks in development, exploration, production and transportation; delays or changes in plans with respect to exploration or development projects or capital expenditures; the uncertainty of reserve and resource estimates; the uncertainty of estimates and projections relating to production, costs and expenses, and health, safety, entering for production, changes in plans with respect to exploration or development projects or capital expenditures.
+These include, but are not limited to, stock market volatility, risks associated with the oil and gas industry in general (e.g., operational risks in development, exploration, production and transportation; delays or changes in plans with respect to exploration or development projects or capital expenditures; the uncertainty of reserve and resource estimates; the uncertainty of estimates and projections relating to production, costs and expenses, and health, safety, set on the company is production, costs and expenses, and health, safety expenditures; the uncertainty of reserve and resource estimates; the uncertainty of estimates and projections relating to production, costs and expenses, and health, safety expenditures; the uncertainty of reserve and resource estimates; the uncertainty of estimates and projections relating to production, costs and expenses, and health, safety expenditures; the uncertainty of estimates and projections of OPEC and OPEC+ members, legal, political and economic instability in Peru, access to transportation routes and markets for the Company's production, changes in plans with respect to exploration or development projects or capital expenditures.
 In addition, the Company's production, changes in plans with respect to exploration or development projects or capital expenditures.
-In addition, the Company cautions that current global uncertainty with respect to the spread of the COVID-19 virus and its effect on the broader global economy may have a significant negative effect on the Company.
-While the precise impact of the COVID-19 virus on the Company remains unknown, rapid spread of the COVID-19 virus may continue to have a material adverse effect on global economic activity, and may continue to result in volatility and disruption to global supply chains, operations, mobility of people and the financial markets, which could affect interest rates, credit ratings, credit risk, inflation, business, financial conditions, results of operations and other factors relevant to the Company.
-Please refer to the risk factors identified in the Company's most recent annual information form and management's discussion and analysis which are available on SEDAR at www.sedar.com.
-Forward-looking information is based on current expectations, estimates and projections that involve a number of risks and uncertainty of new information to update publicly
+In addition, the Company's production, changes in plans with respect to exploration or development projects or capital expenditures.
+In addition, the Company's production, changes in plans with respect to exploration or development projects or capital expenditures.
+In addition, the Company's production, changes in plans with respect to exploration or development projects or capital expenditures.
+In addition, the Company's production, changes in plans with respect t